Think Twice (Celine Dion song)

-"Think Twice" is a song by Canadian singer Celine Dion, released by Columbia and Epic Records as the third single from her third English-language album, The Colour of My Love (1993), in August 1994.
-It was written by Andy Hill and Peter Sinfield, and produced by Christopher Neil and Aldo Nova.
-In this rock-influenced song with a guitar solo, the protagonist is telling her lover to "think twice" before leaving her.
-The song became one of Dion's most successful hits in Europe and Australia, topping multiple charts, including those of Flemish Belgium, Ireland, the Netherlands, Norway, Sweden, and the United Kingdom.
-Remaining at the top of the UK Singles Chart for seven weeks, it eventually became the fourth single by a female artist to sell in excess of one million copies in the UK.
-The accompanying music video was directed by Randee St. Nicholas, featuring Dion arguing with her lover.
+"Think Twice" is a song by Canadian singer Celine Dion, released in July 1994 by Columbia Records and Epic Records as the third single from her English‑language album The Colour of My Love (1993).
+Written by Andy Hill and Peter Sinfield, and produced by Christopher Neil and Aldo Nova, the track is a rock‑leaning ballad built around a prominent guitar solo.
+Although it was not a major hit in the United States, "Think Twice" became one of Dion's most successful international singles, reaching number one in the United Kingdom, Ireland, Sweden, Norway, the Netherlands, and Belgium's Flanders.
+In the UK, it topped the UK Singles Chart for seven weeks and became only the fourth single by a female artist to sell more than one million copies there.
+The song received an Ivor Novello Award for the Best Song Musically and Lyrically and was later included on the European and Australian editions of Dion's greatest hits album All the Way...
+A Decade of Song (1999), as well as the European edition of My Love: Essential Collection (2008).